Destinations Italy Umbria & Le Marche

 On renting a car

-Non-negotiable.
+A car is non-negotiable here.
 Trains connect Perugia and Orvieto to Rome, and there's a slow line through Spoleto and Foligno, but everything else is rural.
 The roads are good.
-Park outside the walls of any hilltop town — they're all ZTL (limited-traffic zones) and the tickets are real.
+Park outside the walls of any hilltop town; they're all ZTL (limited-traffic zones) and the tickets are real.
 Pick up in Rome or Florence; drop off at the same airport.

 On August